-^a The total property cancer risk includes MED/AEC-related risk and background risk combined, across inaccessible and accessible soil areas.
-All cancer risks presented are radiological.
-Metals risks were not calculated for any of the properties in the above table because no MED/AEC-related metals contamination is present.
-Also, the following qualifiers are presented when a total property cancer risk was not calculated:
+^a The property-specific risk includes MED/AEC-related risk across all building surfaces on the property.
+All risks presented are radiological.
+Also, the following qualifiers are presented when a property-specific risk was not calculated:

+NA - No background data were available for for estimating risks due to background.

-- "No Exposures" Calculation of risk is not necessary for the receptor at the property because the receptor is not likely to be exposed to COCs at the property (i.e., no complete exposure pathways); therefore, there are no unacceptable risks from MED/AEC-related COCs at the property. - "Non-Impacted" No risk calculations were necessary in the ISOU RI because property was previously determined to be non-impacted from past MED/AEC processes; therefore, there are no unacceptable risks from MED/AEC-related COCs at the property.
+[•] Non-Impacted - No risk calculations were necessary in the ISOU RI because property was previously determined to be non-impacted from past MED/AEC processes; therefore, there are no unacceptable risks from MED/AEC-related COCs at the property.